NidhiDodiya1014/Smoother/README.md

 ## 📸 Walkthrough: How the Website Works

 ### 1. Secure Authentication
-Users sign up or log in to manage their private music collection safely via secure JWT credentials.
+Users sign up or log in to manage their private music collection.

 ![Login Screen](assets/login.png)